UC Davis Graduate Program Management

 Graduate Groups

 More than half of the UC Davis graduate programs are organized as interdisciplinary graduate groups, giving students, scholars and faculty the freedom to explore their interests across disciplines, engage in various areas of research, and reach new heights of knowledge.
 Graduate groups embody the collaborative spirit of discovery at UC Davis by bringing together scholars from different areas of study who share common research interests.
-While a departmentally-based program has a physically permanent home, a group usually operates from the department in which the current chair is housed and as such its actual location may move around.
+While a departmentally-based program has an administrative and academic home within a single department, a group is not housed in a single department as it is comprised of faculty across multiple departments.
+Graduate groups usually operate from the department in which the current chair is housed and as such its actual location may move around.
 Learn more about Graduate Groups